ngs-docs/angus/jetstream/boot.md

 ## Suspend your instance

-You can save your workspace so you can return to your instance at a later time without losing any of your files or information stored in memory.
-Essentially, it is similiar to putting your physical computer to sleep.
+You can save your workspace so you can return to your instance at a later time without losing any of your files or information stored in memory, similiar to putting your physical computer to sleep.
 At the Instance Details screen, select the "Suspend" button.

 [![foo](images/suspend-1.png)](../_images/suspend-1.png)